Diet and Exercise

 Even small levels of activity, such as walking after meals, can help reduce A1c.

 People with diabetes are advised to eat complex carbs (like green vegetables, whole grains, beans, and more), which take longer to digest and cause less intense spikes in blood sugar.
 Simple carbs (such as soda and fruit drinks, white bread, and more) are digested rapidly and can cause immediate blood sugar spikes.
-(If someone with diabetes is hypoglycemic, however, these simple carbs are often used to increase blood sugar back to safe levels again).
+(If someone with diabetes is hypoglycemic, these simple carbs are often used to increase blood sugar back to safe levels again).

 Nutrition & Food